 2. Establish Boundaries

-Having handled that edge case, we can move on to searching through lists that have more than one number.
-To do this, we want to first establish the bounds within which we can search.
+Having handled that edge case, you can move on to searching through lists that have more than one number.
+To do this, you want to first establish the bounds within which you can search.

 lowerIndex = 0;